Stivooo/mimicry-js/README.md

 ### Deep plain object merging in `overrides` and `traits`.

 Let's imagine that one of the object's fields is another object that also requires fake data.
+The builder supports using field generators in nested objects:

 ```ts
 import {build, sequence, oneOf} from 'mimicry-js';